What will I learn?

-All students have the opportunity to apply for an intercalated year abroad at one of our partner universities.
+All students (from 2021 entry onwards) have the opportunity to apply for an intercalated year abroad at one of our partner universities.
 The Study Abroad Team based in the International Office offers support for these activities, and the Department’s dedicated Study Abroad Co-ordinator can provide more specific information and assistance.

 The four-year LLB course is designed for two groups of students:

 Those wishing to study more modules at Warwick than is possible in the normal three-year course (See also course content below on this page); and

 Those wishing to study the law of another country, in English, at a university in that country.
 See LLB Degree with Year Abroad in English (YAE) for more general information, partner institutions and entry requirements.
 NB Those wishing to study abroad in French or German should see the European Law Course.

 Many students find the three-year course too short and welcome the chance to explore more subjects or different subjects than the three-year law course allows: for them the four-year degree scheme is the answer.
 Within a very flexible framework, students can build a coherent individualised degree course, being able to take more modules from the wide choice within the Law School and up to four related modules from outside Law.
 Because of competition for LLB places, only those with a clear plan for using the extra year are likely to be made an offer.